telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 ### valueMapper

 The `valueMapper` function is mandatory for the functionality of the virtualized widget.
 The widget calls the `valueMapper` function when the widget receives a value, which is not fetched from the remote server yet.
 The widget will pass the selected values in the `valueMapper` function.
 In turn, the `valueMapper` implementation should return the respective data item indices.
+If the value does not exist the `valueMapper` should return `null`, `[]` or `-1` and the widget will deselect the currently selected item(s).

 ```javascript
     valueMapper: function(options) {